intpixpro/Apps-on-EKS/README.md

 docker pull digitalcare/controller:0.1
 ```

-Or build the container with the following command:
+Or you can build the container with the following command:

 ```shell
 $ docker build . -t controller:0.1